Tonnanto/flutter-bird/README.md

 **TL;DR** A decentralized Flappy Bird clone making use of NFTs.

-Flutter Bird immitates the icon minigame ["Flappy Bird"](https://en.wikipedia.org/wiki/Flappy_Bird) which domitated the AppStores in 2014.
+Flutter Bird imitates the minigame ["Flappy Bird"](https://en.wikipedia.org/wiki/Flappy_Bird) which domitated the AppStores in 2014.
 On top of that Flutter Bird adds one basic feature to the original game: The ability to play with alternative skins.
 These skins are realised as NFTs on the Ethereum Blockchain.
 The Purpose of Flutter Bird is to demonstrate the processes of an Ethereum Authentication and Authorization with NFTs within a Flutter Application.